HPAI-BSC/neural_patterns_abstractions/README.md

 **Output**:The partitions of all the synsets with more than 1000 images.

-For each synset it will create a folder in data, and inside this folder it will write the partition files:
+For each synset it will create to files in data:

+-  data/all_synset_partitions_npz/synset/name_imgs.npz
+-  data/all_synset_partitions_npz/no_synset/no_name_imgs.npz

+### Second Step
+First we generate a tiramisu folder.
+TODO: explain this step.

+**Input**: The files generated on the step 1 of the folder data/all_synset_partitions_npz/synset/ .
+There are 55 files.

+**Output**:The folders with the symbolic links on tiramisu_nicename/imgs for every one of the selected synsets.

+The structure of this will be supposing the synset is dog:

--  step-1/data/synset/synset_imgs.txt
+- tiramisu_nicename/imgs/dog/train/dog/images0008.JPEG

--  step-1/data/synset/no_synset_imgs.txt
+- tiramisu_nicename/imgs/dog/train/no_dog/images00058.JPEG